Where to start

 - Know the differences between a psychotherapist, psychologist, counsellor, psychiatrist etc

-- Look for any additional support a therapist might offer, like between-session support, home or location visits, or help in urgent circumstances
+- Look for any additional support a therapist might offer, like between-session support, home or location visits, Skype and face-to-face sessions, or help in urgent circumstances

 During our first meeting you’re free to ask all the questions you like about the process, services offered and anything else that concerns you or may be helpful to you in getting the right help.

 Visit my Blog